prggmr/zf2-docpx/zend/Model/SubscriptionPersistenceInterface.rst

     Save subscription to RDMBS

-    :param array $data: The key must be stored here as a $data['id'] entry
+    :param array: The key must be stored here as a $data['id'] entry

     :rtype: bool